 The maximum shell width is 3 cm.
 The shell has 11 to 14 radial ribs.
 The white shells are usually covered by a thick layer of a protein-based substance.
 The ventral valve has a small hole where a stalk extends to attach the animal to the substrate.
 Similar species in Norway are Macandrevia cranium and T. septentrionalis.

-This, the most common lamp shell in Norway, is most frequent on hard substrate, deeper than 30 metres.
-At rare occasions it can be found as shallow as 15 metres.
+This, the most common lamp shell in Norway, is most frequent on hard substrate, deeper than 30 meters.
+At rare occasions it can be found as shallow as 15 meters.

 This lamp shell is widespread in the North Atlantic Ocean and the Mediterranean.